Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 more than one user at a time.

-Use the following procedure to remove an Amazon Managed Microsoft AD user to a group with
+Use the following procedure to remove an Amazon Managed Microsoft AD user from a group with

-user and group management or Amazon Directory Service Data in either the Amazon Web Services Management Console, Amazon CLI, or Amazon Tools for PowerShell.
+Amazon Directory Service Data in the Amazon Web Services Management Console, Amazon CLI, or Amazon Tools for PowerShell.

-When you remove an Amazon Managed Microsoft AD user from a group, the user loses access to the roles
+When you remove an Amazon Managed Microsoft AD user from a group, the user loses the roles and

 - Amazon Web Services Management Console